gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 }
 ```

-The AMS plugin implements a middleware that computes the roles of Identity Service users before each request by overriding the [`user.is`](https://cap.cloud.sap/docs/node.js/authentication#user-is) function.
+The AMS plugin implements a middleware that computes the roles of SAP Cloud Identity Services users before each request by overriding the [`user.is`](https://cap.cloud.sap/docs/node.js/authentication#user-is) function.

 #### Instance-based authorization
 Policies that assign roles can be extended with attribute filters for instance-based authorization.
 This allows administrators to create custom policies at runtime for fine-grained control.
 This is most useful to give customer administrators in multi-tenant applications fine-grained control over their user's rights.